Loading…

 How AI meeting notes and transcription work in practice — tools, accuracy, privacy and how to get summaries your team will actually read.

-AI meeting notes have quietly become one of the highest-ROI AI deployments for knowledge-work teams.
 The 2026 generation reliably captures transcripts, summaries, action items and decisions — and pushes them into the systems where work actually happens.
 This guide covers what to look for, what to avoid, and how to roll it out without spooking your team.

 Modern tools handle the mechanical work well: